JSAbrahams/mamba/doc/philosophy.md

-    def x <- 10                 # x has type Int, we know this because 10 is an Int def c <- Complex(10, 20)    # c has type Complex def y <- 20.1               # 20.1 uses decimal notation, so we know y is a real number
+    def x <- 10                 # x has type Int, we know this because 10 is an Int def c <- Complex(10, 20)    # c has type Complex def y <- 20.1               # 20.1 uses decimal notation, so we know y is a real number, or Real

-    def z: Real <- 10.5         # In some situations however you might stil want to explicitly mention the type
+    def z: Real <- 10.5         # In some situations however, you still might want to explicitly mention the type

+Thus, we have the following:

+> In general, something is clear, or inferable, from context, don't make the developer write it out in full

 We can also use type aliases and type refinement to further refine types by adding conditions to types: